 All batteries accompanying our electric bikes are new however this is something to be aware of if purchasing second hand, or if you intend to be riding long distances in a couple of years.
-If this is the case perhaps consider getting an e bike with dual battery capacity like a Riese & Muller or Focus Sam2 / Jam2.
+If this is the case perhaps consider getting an ebike with dual battery capacity like a Riese & Muller or a Focus.

 You may not need to pay for that expensive battery upgrade after all.
-Or you may avoid being disappointed that your ebike doesn't do what you hoped it would if you decide to go for a larger one.
+Or you may avoid being caught short.

 Also see How To Get Better Battery Life